The Subject

 The course

-Students will study sections 1 to 5 of the new AQA Physics AS level (specification 7407) in their first year, and then continue to study sections 6 onwards of the A level (specification 7408) in their second year if they choose.
+Students will study sections 1 to 5 of the AQA Physics A level (specification 7408) in their first year, and then continue to study sections 6 onwards in their second year.

 1 Measurements and Errors